-Other than this issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with Stream 1 in HTTP/QUIC.
-HTTP/QUIC extensions will not assume ordering, but
+Other than this issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with Stream 2 or 3 in HTTP/QUIC.
+HTTP/QUIC extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the same manner.

-- would not be harmed by ordering, and would be portable to HTTP/2 in the same manner. - Below is a listing of how each HTTP/2 frame type is mapped: - DATA (0x0): Padding is not defined in HTTP/QUIC frames.
-See Section 5.2.1. - HEADERS (0x1): As described above, the PRIORITY region of HEADERS is not supported.
+Below is a listing of how each HTTP/2 frame type is mapped:

+- DATA (0x0): Padding is not defined in HTTP/QUIC frames.
+See Section 4.2.1. - HEADERS (0x1): As described above, the PRIORITY region of HEADERS is not supported.
 A separate PRIORITY frame MUST be used.
 Padding is not defined in HTTP/QUIC frames.
-See Section 5.2.2. - PRIORITY (0x2): As described above, the PRIORITY frame is sent on the control stream.
-See Section 5.2.3. - RST_STREAM (0x3): RST_STREAM frames do not exist, since QUIC provides stream lifecycle management.
-The same code point is used for the CANCEL PUSH frame ($\underline{Section 5.2.4}$). - SETTINGS (0x4): SETTINGS frames are sent only at the beginning of the connection.
-See Section 5.2.5 and Section 8.2. - PUSH_PROMISE (0x5): The PUSH_PROMISE does not reference a stream; instead the push stream references the PUSH_PROMISE frame using a Push ID.
-See Section 5.2.6. - PING (0x6): PING frames do not exist, since QUIC provides equivalent functionality. - GOAWAY (0x7): GOAWAY is sent only from server to client and does not contain an error code.
-See Section 5.2.7. - WINDOW_UPDATE (0x8): WINDOW_UPDATE frames do not exist, since QUIC provides flow control. - CONTINUATION (0x9): CONTINUATION frames do not exist; instead, larger HEADERS/PUSH_PROMISE frames than HTTP/2 are permitted, and HEADERS frames can be used in series.
+See Section 4.2.2. - PRIORITY (0x2): As described above, the PRIORITY frame is sent on the control stream and can reference either a Stream ID or a Push ID.
+See Section 4.2.3. - RST_STREAM (0x3): RST_STREAM frames do not exist, since QUIC provides stream lifecycle management.
+The same code point is used for the CANCEL PUSH frame (Section 4.2.4). - SETTINGS (0x4): SETTINGS frames are sent only at the beginning of the connection.
+See Section 4.2.5 and Section 7.3. - PUSH_PROMISE (0x5): The PUSH_PROMISE does not reference a stream; instead the push stream references the PUSH_PROMISE frame using a Push ID.
+See Section 4.2.6. - PING (0x6): PING frames do not exist, since QUIC provides equivalent functionality. - GOAWAY (0x7): GOAWAY is sent only from server to client and does not contain an error code.
+See Section 4.2.7. - WINDOW_UPDATE (0x8): WINDOW_UPDATE frames do not exist, since QUIC provides flow control. - CONTINUATION (0x9): CONTINUATION frames do not exist; instead, larger HEADERS/PUSH_PROMISE frames than HTTP/2 are permitted, and HEADERS frames can be used in series.

 Frame types defined by extensions to HTTP/2 need to be separately registered for HTTP/QUIC if still applicable.
 The IDs of frames defined in [RFC7540] have been reserved for simplicity.
-See Section 10.3.
+See Section 9.3.

-8.2.
+7.3.
 HTTP/2 SETTINGS Parameters